grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 This area of object oriented design is something I am still experimenting with, trying to catch up with what authorities on this topic share.
 Thus, I am not as fluent in it as in other topics covered in this book.
 Expect this chapter to grow (maybe into several chapters) or to be clarified in the future.
 For now, if you feel you need more information, please take a look at the video by Steve Freeman and Nat Pryce called ["Building on SOLID foundations"](https://vimeo.com/105785565).

-%% ### Hide irrelevant parts of composition - few levels of composition code is enough
-%% 1.
-Factory method & method composition
-%% 1.
-Method chaining - expression builders build up context
-%% 1.  variable as terminator ???
-Explaining variables - for sharing
-%% 1.
-Explaining method (i.e. returns its argument.
-Use with care)

 [^fowlerdsl]: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010.

 [^staticimports] In some languages, there is a third way: Java lets us use static imports which are part of C# as well starting with version 6.0.
 C++ has always supported bare functions, so it's not a topic there.